curious-machines/gp-data-transformer/docs/guide.md

 In some cases, you don't care about specific types.
 You simply want to know that a value exists, or you wish to use the value regardless of its type. `any` is used for this purpose.

-## Current Object Pattern
+## Identity Pattern

-Sometimes you won't need to match a structure.
-You simply want to re-arrange what's there.
-The `_` symbol can be used in a pattern matcher position.
-It will return whatever object is the current object at the time.
-Note that if the current object is an object, then your generator can refer to properties on that object as if they had all been captured.
+In the last section, I was talking about identity transforms and the two ways to express them.
+In the latter form, we ended up with `_ <= _`.
+Must like `_` in a transform position is the identity transform, a `_` in a pattern position is the identity pattern.
+Like the identity transform, the identity pattern passes its input to the next stage of the transform.
+The difference here is that we still have the opportunity to manipulate the incoming data with a generator, as will be discussed later.
+Whereas the identity transform may not find much use, it's possible the identity pattern will be a bit more useful as it will allow you to manipulate and re-arrange incoming data without having to worry about specifics of its structure.

 # Generators